What to Do If You Lost Your NYSC Certificate

 Who gets this?

-- Foreign-trained Nigerians who complete the NYSC service
+• Nigerians who are trained outside completes the NYSC service

-- Those who didn’t get an exemption or exclusion.
+• Those who did not get an exemption or exclusion.

-If lost: You’ll need to go through affidavits, police reports, and official requests to get a reprint.
+If lost: You will need to get affidavits, police reports, and official requests to get a reprint.

 B. Certificate of Exemption

-This is issued to graduates who are 30 years or older at the time of graduation or those with health or military backgrounds that exclude them from serving.
+This is issued to graduates who are 30 years or older at the time of graduation or those with health backgrounds that exclude them from serving.

 Who gets this?